shankar7791/MI-10-Ambersoft/Personal/Arun/commands.md

 14. rm--> rm a.txt        | deletes a file
 15. cp--> cp              | copy the files to another directory
 16. rmdir-->  rmdir name  | removes the empty directories
-17. pwd-->    pwd         | prints the path of the current directory
+17. pwd-->    pwd         | prints the path of the current directory.
 18. banner--> banner name | prints the name in #
 19. who-->    whoami      | tells the name of the user.